raeufroushangar/MICA-Weighted/README.md

 - `combined_data.csv`: Contains combined data from both sets of partitioned sub-subregions.
 - `region_details.csv`: Contains detailed information about regions, subregions, and sub-subregions.
 - `region_weights.csv`: Contains the range and weight for each region.
+- `positional_weights_by_mutation_positions.png`: Scatter plot of positional weights by mutation positions.
+- `positional_weights_by_subsubregion_ranges.png`: Scatter plot of positional weights by sub-subregion ranges.
+- `density_plot_for_positional_weights.png`: Density plot for positional weights.
+- `positional_weights_of_regions_subregions_subsubregions.png`: Plot of positional weights for regions, subregions, and sub-subregions.

 ## System Requirements